VIRiONT-network/VIRiONT_paper/README.md

 conda -h #print conda commands. conda -V #print installed conda version.
 ```

-Step 2 : Make sure snakemake is installed on your computer.
+**Step 2 :** Make sure snakemake is installed on your computer.

 Snakemake 3.9.0 version or above is required for conda interaction.
 pandas python library is also required for dataframe reading.
 You can quickly create a new conda environment with the pandas library and the latest available snakemake version by using this command (currently the 5.20.1 version):

 ```
 conda create -c bioconda -c conda-forge -n VIRiONT_env snakemake-minimal pandas
 ```

-Step 3 : download latest version of the pipeline using git command:
+**Step 3 :** Download latest version of the pipeline using git command:

 ```
 git clone https://github.com/VIRiONT-network/VIRiONT.git
 ```

-Step 4 : After setting your parameters in the launch_VIRiONT.sh script launch the pipeline by executing:
+**Step 4 :** After setting your parameters in the launch_VIRiONT.sh script launch the pipeline by executing:

 ```
 conda activate VIRiONT_env #only if you previously created this environment for VIRiONT use.
 cd VIRiONT